Search

 Pros of Having a Credit Card at ₹20K Salary

-✅ Build Credit History Early Your CIBIL score matters for future loans — home loans, car loans, personal loans.
-Starting early gives you a 5-10 year head start.
+✅ Build Credit History Early.
+Your CIBIL score matters for future loans — home loans, car loans, and personal loans.
+Starting early gives you a 5-10-year head start.

 ✅ Emergency Backup When your salary is delayed or unexpected expenses hit, a credit card provides breathing room (use responsibly).